-So you’re planning your safari to Africa and you’ve picked the places you want to see, the vehicle you’d prefer to travel in, your flights there and back… Now the big decision: what accommodation to choose, and what you can expect from it.
+So you’re planning a trip to Africa and you’ve picked the places you want to see, the vehicle you’d prefer to travel in, your flights there and back… One big question remains: "Where will we be sleeping and what kind of accommodation should I be expecting?".
 From tents to budget lodges; backpacker dorms to extreme luxury, Africa has something for everyone!

 Most trips are made up of a combination of accommodations.

 When one thinks of an African safari, one automatically thinks of camping and tents.
 No bricks and mortar separating you from everything that makes Africa so incredible – its sights, sounds and smells.
 Even tents, though, have come a long way from the cramped khaki, triangular versions of Boy Scout camps.
 The range is huge: from 2-people dome tents to luxurious tented camps.

 Lightweight, easy to assemble, dome tents are the main accommodation used on our budget camping safaris.
 In general, they sleep two people, and have a ground sheet and mosquito net.
 Depending on the tour, you will need to bring your own sleeping bag and, on some tours, your own sleeping mat.